shaneduffy91/Battleships/README.md

 * Passed the code through the PEP8 linter and no errors returned.

+## Deployment
+This project was deployed using the Code Institute mock terminal for Heroku, as follows:

+* Fork or clone this repository on Github
+* Create a new Heroku app
+* Set the first buildback to Python
+* Set the second buildback to Node.js
+* Link the Heroku app to the repository
+* Click on Deploy

 ## Credits

 * Code Institute for the Heroku Deployment Platform.